 In many situations it is desirable to have the firewall logs available in ASCII format and/or to send them to a remote logging server.
-All this can be accomplished with two small shell scripts, some minor changes of the OpenBSD configuration files, and syslogd(8), the logging daemon.
+All this can be accomplished with a small shell script, some minor changes of the OpenBSD configuration files, and syslogd(8), the logging daemon.
 Syslogd logs in ASCII and is also able to log to a remote logging server.